Last Updated on April 16, 2026 by Kieran Beckles

 But The Farmer’s Dog customized and portioned my Klee Kai’s meals, which allowed me to ensure Copper and Skye were hitting their weight goals.

 So my pick would be The Farmer’s Dog based on my Klee Kai’s preference, their service and their price.
-You can save 50% on your first order.

 The Farmer’s Dog